-Andaman Discoveries provides the support and information you need to make the most of your time in village.
+Andaman Discoveries provides the support and travel information you need to make the most of your time in village.
 We have developed support materials including a Visitor’s Guide and Thai Phrasebook, and have experienced staff to answer all your questions before you leave home!
 Please take some time to read through the chapters below to prepare yourself and to make the most of your time with us.

 The beauty of the villages in which we work in and assist are off the typical beaten tourist path, so it’s unlikely that you’ll see another tourist during your time in village.
 This is what makes the villages so special.